dustinpfister/blog_posts/_posts/threejs-depth-material.md

 ## 1 - The Depth Material and what to know first

 This is a post on the depth material in three.js, as such I expect for you to at least understand the basics of creating a three.js project.
 If not there is looking into one or more getting started type posts on three.js, and also maybe javaScript in general.
+On top of knowing the very basis of getting started on three.js there is maybe a few more things that a developer should look into more with cameras, and certain base classes such as the Vector3 and Object3d classes, but that goes without saying for just about any three.js example.
+Still in this section I will just be outline a few things that you should know about before continuing reading with this post.

 ### 1.1 - Version Numbers matter with three.js